 Our solution: keep your phone warm with heat packs and only take it out of your pocket for short amounts of time in sub-zero temperatures.

-How to Prepare For Finland in Winter – Don’t Forget Your Sunglasses!
+How to Prepare For Finland in the Winter – Don’t Forget Your Sunglasses!

 With what you’ve heard about Subarctic locations, you couldn’t be blamed for thinking that you won’t see the sun much.
 Okay, that part might be true, but it doesn’t mean that things don’t get bright during the day.
 Snow is very white and even on overcast days can create quite a glare.
 If you are sensitive to light, then you’re going to need your sunglasses!
 For at least a few hours a day.

-Now wouldn’t it be handy if all this information was put together in a simple, quick-reference guide?
+Now wouldn’t it be handy if all this information on how to prepare for Finland in the winter was put together in a simple, quick-reference guide?
 Well, we thought of that too!
 Here’s a nice little graphic that we put together to show you how to prepare for Finland in the winter.

 Please feel free to save it for your next trip to a Subarctic region.
 We’ve even included a downloadable PDF version for you to keep on your phone for quick reference.